Generic Name: Omeprazole and Sodium Bicarbonate Powder Packets (oh MEP ra zole & SOW dee um bye KAR bun ate)

 - If you are of Asian descent, use Zegerid (omeprazole and sodium bicarbonate powder packets) with care.
 You could have more side effects.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 Use Zegerid (omeprazole and sodium bicarbonate powder packets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take 1 hour before a meal.

-- Mix the powder in a cup with 1 or 2 tablespoons (15 or 30 mL) of water and drink.
+- Mix the powder in a cup with 1 or 2 teaspoons (5 or 10 mL) of water and drink.
 Do not use other liquids.
 Rinse cup with more water and drink.

 - After mixing, take your dose right away.
 Do not store for future use.

 - Those who have feeding tubes may also use the powder.
 Hold feeding 3 hours before and 1 hour after giving the liquid from the powder.
 Flush the feeding tube before and after Zegerid (omeprazole and sodium bicarbonate powder packets) is given.

 - Ask your doctor before you take antacids with Zegerid (omeprazole and sodium bicarbonate powder packets).